-A project that is not completed in the time allowed (plus any extensions granted) will be removed from the contract, and the REC volume associated with the project will be eliminated from the contract.
+A project that is not completed in the time allowed (plus any extensions granted) will be canceled and removed from the schedule on its contract, and the REC volume associated with the project will be eliminated.
 The Approved Vendor will also forfeit the posted collateral associated with the project.
-Any forfeiture of collateral by the Approved Vendor under the REC contract will be considered to be returned to the utility's available Renewable Resources Budget.
-As described in Section 6.3.3, that newly open REC volume will become available to other projects, subject to budget availability.

-A project that is not completed in time and is removed from the contract may be subsequently resubmitted by an Approved Vendor, but will be treated like any other new system being submitted.
+A project that is not completed in time and is canceled may be subsequently included in a future batch submitted by an Approved Vendor, but will be treated like any other system being submitted in that new batch.